Taking the next step with your social media appeal.

 As you know, donors should be able to tell when messages in different mediums are part of the same campaign.
 And this holds true for social media!

 The best way to do this is through the story you tell.
-So, let’s think about the story in your year-end appeal and how we can apply it to social media.
+So, let’s think about the story you’ve told in your year-end or spring appeal and how we can apply it to social media.

 Hint: It’s not just copy and pasting your appeal letter into a Facebook post and calling it a day!